 10.09.13.
 Heritage oak, protected tree, Clyde Rd

-Media had already created divisions in readers' & viewers' minds about tough times in post quake E suburbs & easy times in post quake W suburbs.
-Those rolling in filthy lucre had to suck it up in the W suburbs & get on with quake repairs, with media created survivor guilt of course.
-It was a load of tripe, as we'd all suffered the quakes, but it made good copy for lazy journalists to insinuate there were differences in sufferings between E & W Christchurch.
-Red zoning & TC3 zoning was a NZ govt disaster & W & E citizens all had to put up with EQC's & insurers' disastrous delays.
+Media had already made divisions in readers' & viewers' minds about tough times in post quake E suburbs & easy times in post quake W suburbs.
+Leafy W suburbs had to get on with quake repairs, while media created survivor guilt.
+Tripe, as we'd all suffered the quakes, but it made good copy for lazy journalists insinuating there were differences in sufferings between E & W Christchurch.
+Red zoning & TC3 zoning was a NZ National govt disaster & W & E citizens all endured zonings with EQC's & insurers' shocking delays.

 What media didn't say was that zoning of red zone residential areas & TC3 green zone residential areas involved rich people, like Baby Boomers who'd brought their properties when properties were cheaper.
-But media didn't cover poorer people like ourselves, immigrants, & others who didn't own homes, like tenants, who also endured quakes and complaining by red zoners & TC3 green zoners.
+Media didn't cover poorer people like ourselves, immigrants, & others who didn't own homes, like tenants, who also endured quakes and whining by red zoners & TC3 green zoners.

 There were many people who couldn't buy properties in Christchurch, pre or post quakes, due to NZ's low wage economy, yet endured complaints from red zoners & TC3 green zoners & increases in rents, due to post quake, low supply of rentals, property insurance increases & rates increases, making it impossible to save for their own homes.